syncfusion/blazor-docs/src/navigations/treeview/data-binding.md

 ```

-### Configure TreeView component using Web API adaptor
+### Configure Blazor TreeView component using Web API adaptor

-Now, you can configure the TreeView using the **‘SfDataManager’** to interact with the created Web API and consume the data appropriately.
+Now, you can configure the Blazor TreeView using the **‘SfDataManager’** to interact with the created Web API and consume the data appropriately.
 To interact with web API, you need to use web Api adaptor.

 > **Note:** We have performed the CRUD operation in the TreeView component using the context menu.